kawasaki94year/Apollo_learn_process/Tutorial/Apollo Software Installation Guide.md

 ```
 # Installation Problem
 ## 1.`To run a command as administrator (user "root"), use "sudo <command>".See "man sudo_root" for details.`
-when you occupied the warning,you need
+when you occupied the warning that use this command `bash docker/scripts/dev_into.sh`,you need
 ```
 touch ~/.sudo_as_admin_successful
 ```